wswind/Learn-Microsoft-DI/README.md

-# README
+# Microsoft.Extensions.DependencyInjection.AdvanceUseage

-This is demo for advance usages of Microsoft.Extensions.DependencyInjection.
+This is a advance usage demo for Microsoft.Extensions.DependencyInjection.

-The demos are written in xunit test projects.
+It is written by xunit test projects which includes:

-It includes :
 1. simple useage di
 2. scan assembly to register service ends with some words
 3. register generic types